 Who Can Challenge a Will?

 The structure of families has changed over time with many people living in blended families.
 As a result there were changes to the law about who qualifies as an eligible person to be a beneficiary of a Will.
 These changes to the law along with increased property prices, have seen an increase in challenges to Wills.

 There are laws in place that allow a person to challenge the Will of a deceased on the basis that they were an eligible person to challenge the Will and that the deceased did not make adequate provision for their proper care, education and maintenance in life.

 In New South Wales, these types of claims are called “Family Provision Claims”.

 A family provision claim is a claim against the Estate of a deceased person.

-Under the legislation only ‘eligible persons’ are entitled to make a family provision claim against a deceased estate.
+According to the legislation in NSW, only ‘eligible persons’ are entitled to make a family provision claim against a deceased estate.
 ‘Eligible persons’ include:

 How a Family Provision Claim Can Affect Your Will